beiyue/aws-rekognition-costdown/README.md

 # aws-rekognition-costdown
-using images merge solution for AWS Rekognition cost down
+using images merge solution for AWS Rekognition optimization costs